jordanSu/spring-boot-pos/README.md

 $ docker compose up -d
 ```

+2. Have fun with this project by:
-2. Open web browser and go to `http://localhost:8080/graphiql`, and have fun!
+- Open web browser and go to `http://localhost:8080/graphiql`
+- Send GraphQL query to `localhost:8080/graphql`

 ## Sample GraphQL query
 Below are some sample query and variables that can test this application: